 In general, fintech is doing great!
 This industry, or rather a niche, is attracting more investments than ever before.
 Some completely digital services are launched while more and more people, as well as businesses, choose to go cashless.

-However, amid the global coronavirus pandemic, the future for fintech businesses is brighter than ever.
+However, amid the global coronavirus pandemic, the future for fintech to thrive the businesses is brighter than ever.
 The year 2020 will surely go down into history books as one of the worst in modern history.
 The virus that has already infected more than 3 million around the world is causing the biggest economic downfall since the great depression.

 Millions of people and countless businesses are bracing for an uncertain future.
 People are left without jobs or a source of income in all parts of the world while some big names might soon be filing bankruptcy.